Skip to main content

 ToIntNE(value, default value)

-The ToIntNE function converts the expression in parentheses to an integer.
-If a parameter is numeric, it returns the integer part of the value.
-If a parameter is a string, it tries to parse it and returns the corresponding integer part of the value.
-If the function cannot convert the expression to an integer, it returns the default value.
+Converts the expression in parentheses to an integer.
+If the parameter is numeric, returns the integer part.
+If the parameter is a string, parses it and returns the corresponding integer.
+Returns the default value if the conversion fails.

 Example